-Where an Athlete Support Personnel or other Person substantially assists an Athlete in violating the prohibition against participation during Ineligibility, the FEI or its National Federations may appropriately impose sanctions under its own disciplinary rules for such assistance.]
+Where an Athlete Support PersonnelPerson or other Person substantially assists an Athletea Person in violating the prohibition against participation during Ineligibility, the FEI or its National Federations may appropriately shall impose sanctions under its own disciplinary rules for a violation of Article 2.9 for such assistance.].

+10.10.3 Withholding 10.13 Automatic Publication of Sanction

-10.10.3 Withholding of Financial Support during Ineligibility
+A mandatory part of Financial Support during Ineligibility

-In addition, for any anti-doping rule violation not involving a reduced sanction for Specified Substances as described in Article 10.4, some or all sport-related financial support or other sport-related benefits received by such Person will be withheld by the FEI and its National Federations.
+In addition, for any anti-doping rule violation not involving a reducedeach sanction for Specified Substances as described in Article 10.4, some or all sport-related financial support or other sport-related benefits received by such Person will be withheld by the FEI and its National Federations.